There comes a point in nearly every real estate investor's journey where they need to sell a rental property.

 Overall, it’s no easy task selling a rental home with tenants in place.
 You essentially need to find someone who’s willing to take over your investment project without changing too much.
 A truly seamless route would be to list your home in a marketplace tailored for investors who actually want tenants in place.

 Roofstock is the leading marketplace for selling rental properties.
-Landlords around the world choose us to list their rentals because it’s simple, effective, and 100% online.
-You don’t have to put signs in the yard or schedule showings, and you don’t need a realtor or broker.
+Landlords around the world choose us to list their rentals because it’s simple, effective, and primarily online.
+You don’t have to put signs in the yard or schedule showings.

-When you list your rental home on Roofstock, you’re connecting directly to a network of sellers who want exactly what you’re offering — a turnkey rental real estate property.
+When you list your rental home on Roofstock, you’re connecting directly to a global network of buyers who want what you’re offering — a turnkey rental real estate property.

-Here are a few more benefits of using Roofstock to sell your rental:
+Here are a few benefits of using Roofstock to sell your rental:

 - Market your property to an international network of real estate investors